National Visiting Fellows Program

 Note that in order to upload a video longer than 15 minutes on YouTube, you must verify your account.
 Instructions for doing so are included here.

 If you have difficulty providing a video through one of these services, please contact email@example.com to inquire about alternative submission methods.

 Roster of National Visiting Fellows and Alumni Benefits

 The National Visiting Fellows program began in 2015.
-Since then, over 30 individuals from around the country have participated in the program and are part of a growing network of teaching professionals.
+Since it began, SAB has awarded fellowships to over 30 teaching professionals across the United States.
 Past Fellows remain connected to SAB and are welcome to return for ongoing class observations and to engage with SAB faculty and staff.
 Additional benefits for program alumni include invitations to special SAB events, access to SAB master classes and workshops nationwide, employment opportunities with studios affiliated with program alumni, and access to annual school updates from SAB.

 Visit the link below to view the full roster of National Visiting Fellows including the 2023-2024 cohort.